UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 ## Casting

-Sometimes we need to explicitly cast a value from one type to another.
+Sometimes we need to explicitly cast an object from one type to another.
 We can do this for some types, but not all.
 We simply use their corresponding verbs such as `int()`, `float()`, `bool()` or `str()`.

-We can convert an `int` value 5 to a float
+We can convert an object of type `int` to a float:

 ``` python
 number_of_floating_balloons = float(5)